BPerezLamarque/Metabarcoding/README.md

-# Step 0: Preparing the database for taxonomic assignment (Illumina and PacBio)
+# Step 0: Preparing the database for taxonomic assignment (Illumina and PacBio):

-This step prepares a reference database for taxonomic assignment by trimming primer sequences from the input FASTA file using **Cutadapt**.
+This step (https://github.com/BPerezLamarque/Metabarcoding/blob/main/Illumina/00_prepare_database.sh) prepares a reference database for taxonomic assignment by trimming primer sequences from the input FASTA file using **Cutadapt**.

 **Requirements:**
 * **Software:** Cutadapt ≥ 5.0